Katie Golobic captures the sacred chaos of being a mother

 “To Infinity”.
 Katie Golobic

 Family portraits often bring to mind a smiling family in their Sunday best, looking at the camera in a portrayal of a picture-perfect life.
 But for Iowa-based artist Katie Golobic, these aren’t the images she lives for—though she does admit to having a few of them on her walls.
-One look at her own of work reveals, rather, a in the pursuit of extraordinary, decisive moments between the chaos and mundanity of motherhood.
+One look at her own body of work reveals, rather, a photographer in the pursuit of extraordinary, decisive moments between the chaos and mundanity of motherhood.

 “My work is my children,” she shares.
 “This is why I photograph.
 I photograph because of them.
 If they weren’t here I probably wouldn’t be photographing as much or with the intent that I do.”